marcodeangelis/stochastic-area-metric/README.md

 * Can the absolute value of the difference of two random variables `X` and `Y`, that is `|X-Y|`, be computed under no dependency statement?

+## Future extensions
-* Can the 1d area metric be extended to comparing bivariate or even multivariate empirical cumulative distributions?
+* Extend the 1d area metric to comparing bivariate or even multivariate empirical cumulative distributions.

 ## Applications in engineering